 This subwoofer is ideal for small, sealed enclosures with a mounting depth of 6.89 inches and is compact enough to fit in most cars.

-With 600 watts peak RMS, it can handle a decent amount of power, and the two 4-ohm voice coils allow for flexible wiring.
+With 600 watts peak RMS/peak power handling, it can handle a decent amount of power, and the two 4-ohm voice coils allow for flexible wiring.

 - Ideal for small enclosures: This subwoofer’s compact design means it will fit in most cars.